ucb-bar/hammer/doc/Hammer-Use/Hierarchical.rst

 Special Notes & Limitations
 ---------------------------

 #.
-Hammer IR keys specified at the root level (i.e. outside of ``vlsi.inputs.hierarchical.constraints``) do not override the corresponding submodule constraints.
-However, if you add a Hammer IR file using ``-p`` on the command line (after the file containing ``vlsi.inputs.hierarchical.constraints``), those keys are global and override submodule constraints unless a meta action is specified.
-To avoid confusion, it is recommended to specify all constraints module-by-module with ``vlsi.inputs.hierarchical.constraints``.
+Hammer IR keys specified at the root level (i.e. outside of ``vlsi.inputs.hierarchical.constraints``) are overridden by the corresponding submodule constraints.
+Generally, to avoid confusion, it is recommended to specify all constraints module-by-module with ``vlsi.inputs.hierarchical.constraints``.

 #.
 Most Hammer APIs are not yet intelligent enough to constrain across hierarchical boundaries.
 For example: